MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 * The connector sends a request to update prices in Shopify if the price in [!INCLUDE[prod_short](../includes/prod_short.md)] has changed.
 For example, if you synchronized products and prices and then changed a price in Shopify, choosing the **Sync Prices to Shopify** action won't have any impact on the price in the Shopify because the new price calculated by the connector is the same as the price stored in the Shopify Variant from the previous sync.
 The **Compare at Price** is updated only if the main price has changed.

 ### Price synchronization for B2B

 [!INCLUDE [shopify-preview](../includes/shopify-preview.md)]

-If you use Shopify B2B then you can configure Connector to synchronize prices for Shopify Catalogues linked to B2B customers.
+If you use Shopify B2B, you can configure the Connector to synchronize prices for Shopify Catalogs linked to B2B customers.

-#### Sync catalogues from the Shopify
+#### Synchronize catalogs from the Shopify

 1. Select the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Catalogs**, and select the related link.
 2. Select **Get Catalogs**.

-You will see only catalogues linked to B2B Companies.
+You can only access catalogs linked to B2B companies.
 For more information, see [B2B Companies](synchronize-customers.md#b2b-companies).
 Note that catalogues don't contain products.
-You manage content of catalog in Shopify Admin.
+You manage catalog content in Shopify Admin.

 #### Sync prices for B2B Catalog